-Some departments offer Advanced Placement courses in their discipline.
-All students enrolled in these.
-Subject to the requirements of the college they wish to enter, students may receive college credit on the basis of their College Board examination results.
-There is an additional fee for each AP class typically charged in the second semester.
+Some departments offer Advanced Placement (AP) courses in their discipline.
+All students enrolled in an AP course must take the AP test in May on the date specified by the College Board.
+Subject to the requirements of the college they wish to enter, students may receive college credit on the basis of their AP examination results.
+There is an additional fee for each AP class, typically charged in the second semester.
 Students must complete the AP application form to be considered for AP classes.